Building trust through confidentiality and transparency: encouraging reporting and better outcomes

 - Share information about reporting channels, ensuring that employees understand their options and feel empowered to come forward.

-- Communicate how the organization has responded to previous reports, demonstrating a commitment to addressing concerns and providing support to employees.
+- Communicate how the organisation has responded to previous reports, demonstrating a commitment to addressing concerns and providing support to employees.

-- Reinforce the importance of confidentiality, emphasizing the organization’s dedication to protecting the privacy of employees who report incidents.
+- Reinforce the importance of confidentiality, emphasising the organisation’s dedication to protecting the privacy of employees who report incidents.